GiovBu/SSM_Support_Team_Finder/README.md

 2) Copy your credentials from the Manage page.
 On the "Manage" page, you will see a Credentials pane.
 3) create and train a classifier.
 Prepare your data to train a classifier (suggested upload a csv file)

-B) Python Requirements (OS: Windows 7 Service Pack 1 and Python 3.4.4) Install in your laptop Python version 2.7, 3.4 or 3.5 and the Python client library "watson-developer-cloud"
+B) Python Requirements for Windows 7 Service Pack 1 Install in your laptop Python version 2.7 and the Python client library "watson-developer-cloud"

    Dependencies:
    *    asn1crypto==0.24.0